 The Ottawa Chapter launched with the awards event in April 2016.
 For the past two years, we have hosted panel discussions with local industry leaders.

 WIN offers networking opportunities for women working in infrastructure, and is open to women at all levels working in the infrastructure industry, and across all disciplines.
 Our members work in government and industry; accounting and law, financial advisory, engineering, planning, sustainability, and construction firms, as well as infrastructure and pension funds, multilaterals, and commercial and investment banks.

 WIN’s mission is to help women to emerge as leaders in this growing field in which historically women have been under represented.

-Manager, Deal Advisory, Global Infrastructure Advisory
+Senior Manager, Deal Advisory, Global Infrastructure Advisory

 Leah works in KPMG's Infrastructure Advisory practice, and was a founding member of the Ottawa WIN Chapter.
 Leah has provided public and private sector clients with business and financial advisory services across the infrastructure asset lifecycle.
 Previous to working at KPMG, Leah worked for a large engineering firm.
 Leah holds an MBA from the Richard Ivey School of Business and a Masters of Applied Science from Dalhousie University.